Understanding Local SEO Ranking Factors: What Google Prioritizes

 Page Speed, HTTPS, and Core Web Vitals

-Google’s ranking algorithm still factors in user experience metrics.
+Google’s ranking algorithm still takes into account user experience metrics.
 Compress images, use lazy loading, and ensure your site is HTTPS-secured.
-Core Web Vitals like Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS) still pack a punch.
+Core Web Vitals, such as Largest Contentful Paint (LCP) and Cumulative Layout Shift (CLS), still pack a significant punch.

 Clean URL Structures for Local Business Website Pages